International Securities Identification Number: Description

 ISINs consist of two alphabetic characters, which are the ISO 3166-1 alpha-2 code for the issuing country, nine alpha-numeric characters (the National Securities Identifying Number, or NSIN, which identifies the security, padded as necessary with leading zeros), and one numerical check digit.
 They are thus always 12 characters in length.
 When the NSIN changes due to corporate actions or other reasons, the ISIN will also change.
-Issuance of ISINs is decentralized to individual national numbering agencies (NNAs).
-Since existing national numbering schemes administered by the various NNAs form the basis for ISINs, the methodology for assignment is not consistent across agencies globally.

-An ISIN cannot specify a particular trading location.
-Another identifier, typically a MIC (Market Identifier Code) or the three-letter exchange code, will have to be specified in addition to the ISIN for this.
+An ISIN does not specify a particular trading location.
+Typically a MIC (Market Identifier Code) or the three-letter exchange code, will have to be specified in addition to the ISIN for this.
 The currency of the trade will also be required to uniquely identify the instrument using this method.

-Usage and acceptance
+Who assigns

-Since 1989, when ISINs were introduced, they have slowly gained traction worldwide in their usage.
+Each country has a national numbering agency responsible for issuing ISINs.
+Often these are national stock exchanges, central banks, but also financial regulators or financial data provider or clearing houses and rating agencies.
+A global governing body is the Association of National Numbering Agencies (ANNA).

-ISINs are being introduced worldwide and are the most popular global securities identifier.
-Trading, clearing and settlement systems in many countries have adopted ISINs as a secondary measure of identifying securities.
-Some countries, mainly in Europe, have moved to using the ISIN as their primary means of identifying securities.
-In addition new European regulations such as Solvency II increasingly require the ISIN to be reported.
+Since existing national numbering schemes administered by the various NNAs form the basis for ISINs, the methodology for assignment is not consistent across agencies globally.

 Commercial model

-The ISIN is generally included in services sold by financial data vendors and intermediaries.
-These services are normally paid services as more value added data is included with the information.
-In general, the issuer of a security will include the ISIN in issuance papers or other documentation for identification purposes.
+The ISIN is included in services sold by financial data vendors and intermediaries.
+The issuer of a security will include the ISIN in issuance papers or other documentation for identification purposes.
+These services are paid services as more value added data is included with the information of the ISIN.